waseemtannous/Subtitles/README.md

 You can find available models, sizes, and required resouces [here](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).

-For this project, I used the biggest model, `large`, to get the highest accuracy.
+This project uses the biggest model, `large`, to get the highest accuracy.
 It requires 10GB of vRAM to run.
 Use a smaller model if you have limited resources and vRAM.
+The accuracy will be lower but it will run faster.

 When whisper runs for the first time, it downloads the specified model.
 It takes some time to download the model.
 The model is saved in the `~/.cache/whisper` directory.